 Conduktor can help you monitoring these applications, and the topics being used.

-To do so, go to the Kafka Streams menu and click on
+To do so, go to the Kafka Streams menu and click on IMPORT TOPOLOGY, then:

-application.id of your application
+Specify the application.id of your application

 Specify the topology

 by URL: paste the endpoint of your application exposing its topology.